robertwenner/comics/doc/outputs.md

 {
     "Out": {
         "Comic::Out::Tags": {
-            "collect": ["tags", "who"]
+            "collect": ["tags", "who"],
+            "template": {
+                "English": "path/to/english/template",
+                "Deutsch": "path/to/german/template"
+            },
+            "outdir: "tags"
         }
     }
 }
 ```

-The `collect` argument takes one or more names of tags in the comic's
+The `collect` argument takes one or more names to use for tags from the
-metadata.
-It defaults to just "tags" if not given.
+comic's metadata.
+It defaults to "tags" if not given.

+The `template` is used for tag pages.
+It can either be a single file name,
+if you want to use the same template for all languages, or an object where
+each key is the language and points to the template file for that language.
+If you don't configure a template, you don't get any tag pages.

+The `outdir` is a folder relative to the server root where generated tag
+pages will be placed.
+It defaults to `tags`.
+The `outdir` can be either a
+single name or an object with language as keys and folder names as values,
+like the `template`.
+If it's a single value, all languages will use that,
+but since languages end up in different server roots, they will still have
+separate tag files.

+### Comic metadata

-In the comics these tags to collect must be found as objects with languages
+In the comics, the tags to collect must be found as objects with languages
 referring to arrays of the actual tags, as top-level attributes in the
 comic's metadata.